Fast Facts on Amazon's HQs

 New York state initially offered the company 1.2 billion in discretionary tax credits, while Virginia has offered the company around 750 million in cash incentives for choosing the three Virginia neighborhoods spread between two cities, which the company refers to as National Landing.
 Grassroots organizing and push back from local government officials cut off the relationship.

-relationship to its hometown, Seattle, WA, has been complicated at best.
+Amazon’s relationship to its hometown, Seattle, WA, has been complicated at best.
 The company has poured close to 4 billion in real estate spending into the city.
 Amazon is currently employing 45,000 people who have an average salary of $110,000 a year.
 Critics say these moves have driven up the cost of living in the city.
 While the tech giant has grown, it has also deferred 54 million in state taxes alone, due to a high-tech corporate incentive in Washington state.

-.
+Amazon decided to split their headquarters into two to maximize the company’s access to the tech talent labor pool.
 Seattle, HQ1, is the 2nd in the country for its tech talent labor market.
 Washington D.C. comes in third and New York City comes in 5th for each cities’ access to top tech talent.

 This chart shows information on Amazon's three headquarter locations.